Klinkat/ExData_Plotting1/README.md

 ## Course Project 1 - Exploratory Data Analysis

+Overall goal of the assignment is to examine how household energy usage varies over a 2-day period in February, 2007.
+The task is to reconstruct 4 plots using the base plotting system.

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning datasets.
-In particular, we will be using the "Individual household electric power consumption Data Set" which I have made available on the course web site:
+In particular, the "Individual household electric power consumption Data Set" is used, made available on the course web site: